 - Forging of clinic documents, e.g. school notes, and

 - Non-payment of an account balance.

-We will exercise our right to discharge a patient if the abusive incident occurs in our office, or on a phone call or voicemail message, or in an electronic communication, be it by standard email or via the patient portal.
+We will exercise our right to discharge a patient if the abusive incident occurs in our office, or on a phone call or voicemail message, or in an electronic communication.